trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 ## Merging

 Merging allows editors to perform a merge from one branch to another in CloudCannon.
 This is typically for pushing a staging branch to production but there's nothing stopping you from using it with more complex workflows.
 To set this up go to your site settings-&gt;storage providers.
-Add the publishing branch you want to merge into and make sure `Publishing Mode` is set to Merge.
-Once that is set up, Editors will have a "Publish" button when they're editing the site.
+Add the publishing branch you want to merge into and make sure Publishing Mode is set to Merge.
+Once that is set up, Editors will have a publish button when they're editing the site.
 When they press this it will perform the merge to the publishing branch.

 ![merge](/images/blog/git-workflows/merge.png){: .screenshot }

 ## Pull Requests

 Pull Requests are a similar to merging but instead of performing a merge it creates a Pull Request.
 When a Pull Request is created, CloudCannon waits for any tests to run on the PR and then shows a merge button to the editor if everything passed.
 Using Pull requests gives you an extra safety net as you can run your own testing scripts on a continuous integration service.
+To set this up on CloudCannon following the Merging instructions but change the Publishing Mode to Pull Request.

 ## Wrap up